A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Introduction

 Schmidt's subspace theorem is a fundamental component in the realm of higher-dimensional Diophantine approximation.
 Over the years, it has been extended and generalized by numerous researchers.
 Notable contributions have been made by Evertse and Ferretti (as seen in \cite{ef_festschrift}), Corvaja and Zannier (as seen in \cite{CZ}), and Ru and Vojta \cite{RV}.

 A recent version of this theorem, which involves closed subschemes in general position and their Seshadri constants relative to a given ample divisor $A$, has been established.
 This version builds upon the work of Ru and Wang \cite{RW22} and Vojta \cite{vojta_subscheme}, who have explored the use of beta constants as an alternative to Seshadri constants.
-This particular formulation was proven in the recent paper \cite{HL21}.
+This particular formulation was proven in the recent paper \cite{HL21}:

 \begin{theorem}[{\cite[Theorem 1.3]{HL21}}] Let $X$ be a projective variety of dimension $n$ defined over a number field $k$.
 Let $S$ be a finite set of places of $k$.
 For each $v\in S$, let $Y_{0,v},\ldots, Y_{n,v}$ be closed subschemes of $X$ in general position, defined over $k$.
-Let $A$ be an ample Cartier divisor on $X$.
-Then there exists a proper Zariski-closed subset $Z\subset X$ such that for all points $P\in X(k)\setminus Z$ and $\epsilon>0$,
+Let $A$ be an ample Cartier divisor on $X$ and $\epsilon>0$.
+Then there exists a proper Zariski-closed subset $Z\subset X$ such that for all points $P\in X(k)\setminus Z$,

 \end{theorem}